gitarman94/PatchPilot/README.md

 │           updater.rs                # Manages the update process, including checking for available updates and applying them.
 │
 └───templates                        # HTML templates used by the Rust server for the web UI.
-│       client.html                   # Template displaying the list of all registered clients in the admin dashboard.
 │       client_detail.html            # Template for showing detailed information about a specific client (e.g., status, updates, system info).
 │       dashboard.html                # Main dashboard template that aggregates information about all clients and allows admin actions.